atom/flight-manual.atom.io/content/using-atom/sections/basic-customization.md

 ![Finding a language grammar](../../images/python-grammar.png "Finding a grammar's scope name")

 Another way to find the scope for a specific language is to open a file of its kind and press <kbd class="platform-mac">Alt+Cmd+P</kbd><kbd class="platform-windows platform-linux">Alt+Ctrl+Shift+P</kbd> to show all scopes for the current position of the cursor.
+The scope mentioned top most is always the language for this kind of file, the scopes following are specific to the cursor position:

 ![Finding a language grammar with cursor scope](../../images/cursor-scope.png "Finding a language grammar with cursor scope")